Sohail-Shaikh-07/textxgen/README.md

 # TextxGen

-**TextxGen** is a Python package that provides a seamless interface to interact with **OpenRouter** models.
+**TextxGen** is a Python package that provides a seamless interface to interact with **Large Language models**.
 It supports chat-based conversations and text completions using predefined models.
-The package is designed to be simple, modular, and easy to use, making it ideal for developers who want to integrate OpenRouter models into their applications.
+The package is designed to be simple, modular, and easy to use, making it ideal for developers who want to integrate llm models into their applications.

 ---